esamattis/piler/README.md

 app.listen(8001);
 </pre>

-And to achieve all this you only need to call *bundleJavascript* helper in the head tag of your layout template.
+And to achieve all this you only need to call *renderScriptTags* helper in the head tag of your layout template.